BitsRobocon/Recruitment-24/Image_Processing/README.md

 # Image Processing

+> Image processing/Semantic Segmentation mainly deals with the incoming data from sensors such as cameras/Lidars.
+>
 ## Task 1
 You have been provided with a boiler script containing a jpg image loaded with NumPy, now you have to implement three functions namely- grayscale, blur, and edge detection using only python.
 Read the theory behind these 3 phenomena and implement them.
 Hint: for edge detection search for Sobel/canny operator